nodejs/node-v0.x-archive/doc/api/buffers.markdown

 should be avoided in favor of `Buffer` objects where possible.
 This encoding will be removed in future versions of Node.

-* `'hex'` - Encode each byte as two hexidecimal characters.
+* `'hex'` - Encode each byte as two hexadecimal characters.

 ### new Buffer(size)